mathinstitut/goemaxima/README.md

 The prebuilt docker images are available from the docker hub at `mathinstitut/goemaxima:[version]-latest`.

+To use it, you first have to know what stackmaxima version you need.
+Note that this is different from the moodle stack version, ilias stack version and maxima version.
+The needed stackmaxima version can be seen in the ["What Stackmaxima version do I need?"](#what-stackmaxima-version-do-i-need) section.

 They can be simply run with docker-compose in the top-directory of the repository (setting the `STACKMAXIMA_VERSION` to the desired value):
 ```
 export STACKMAXIMA_VERSION=...